-• Description: Defines the transaction timeout in minutes for adding attachments to a ticket, a resource or a customer.
+• Description: Defines the transaction timeout in minutes for adding attachments to a ticket, resource or customer.
 Counts the time for the upload of all attachments of one transaction.
 When the timeout occurs, all files which have been temporarily stored on the server are deleted.
 No file is uploaded.